ngblaylock/documentation/vue/nuxt.md

 This will build all of the files into the docs folder in the project.
 From here, simply push the Github repository to your account.

+## Domain Hookup with GitHub Pages

-### Step 4 — Github Setup
+### GitHub Setup

-In Github, go to the repository settings, make sure that the repository is public, and host the gh-pages from the `Master/docs` folder.
+In GitHub, go to the repository settings, make sure that the repository is public, and host the gh-pages from the `Master/docs` folder.

-### Step 5 — Domain Hookup
+### Subdomain Hookup

 The first part is to create a `CNAME` file in the `static` folder in the Nuxt project.
 When it is in the static folder, it will automatically be pushed to production when it is generated.
 The domain informaiton should be the only text inside the `CNAME` file as follows: